JetBrains/kotlin-web-site/docs/reference/typecasts.md

   * *val*{: .keyword } local variables - always;
   * *val*{: .keyword } properties - if the property is private or internal or the check is performed in the same module where the property is declared;
-  * *var*{: .keyword } local variables - if the variable is not modified between the check and the usage and is not captured in a lambda;
+  * *var*{: .keyword } local variables - if the variable is not modified between the check and the usage and is not captured in a lambda that modifies it;
-  * *var*{: .keyword } properties - never (because the variable can be modified at any time from a different thread).
+  * *var*{: .keyword } properties - never (because the variable can be modified at any time by other code).

 ## "Unsafe" cast operator